pagodingo/react-multistep-form/README.md

 }
 ```

-Methods move the form back & forth like toggles.
+React Class Methods move the form back & forth like toggles.

 ```js
 this.nextStep() // ++ step